-Camp Recky will not provide snacks, but campers will be given a snack break during morning and afternoon camps.
+Campers are encouraged to bring additional snacks as their will be designated times for snack breaks throughout the day.
 We encourage you to pack a peanut free snack for your camper as well as a water bottle with their first and last name that your camper can refill throughout the day.
-Official snack time will be in the afternoon around 2:30 p.m.